magentabusiness/magentabusiness.github.io/docs/samples/abeeway/tracker.md

 ## Step 2.
 Creation UpLink and DownLink DATA Converters
 In order to create an [Integration](/docs/user-guide/integrations), we should create the [Uplink Data Converter](/docs/user-guide/integrations/#uplink-data-converter) and the [Downlink Data Converter](/docs/user-guide/integrations/#downlink-data-converter) first.
-The converters will decode incoming telemetry payload data from global standard LoRaWAN that contains in encoded hex string to human readable, simplified ThingsBoard data format.
+The converters will decode incoming telemetry payload data from global standard LoRaWAN that contains in encoded hex string to human readable, simplified IoT Hub data format.

 <details>
     <summary>